dev-ashir768/jubilee-retail/README.md

 ### State Management
 - Use TanStack Query for server state
+- Use Zustand for global client state
 - Use React state for local UI state
 - Implement optimistic updates where appropriate

+### API Integration
+- Use Axios for HTTP requests
+- Implement proper error handling
+- Use TanStack Query for caching and synchronization
+- Follow RESTful API patterns

 ## Contributing